 How do I prevent rust on metal sports gear components?

 Clean and dry metal components thoroughly after each use.
 Apply a light coat of appropriate lubricant to bike chains, ski bindings, and zipper pulls before long-term storage.
-Store gear in a dry, ventilated environment and inspect metal parts for early signs of corrosion at the start of each season so you can arrange repairs before rust spreads.
+Store gear in a dry, ventilated environment and inspect metal parts for early signs of corrosion at the start of each season.

 How do you organize sports equipment in a small garage?

 Use a combination of wall storage, ceiling racks, and labeled bins.
-Mount heavy items on wall racks anchored into studs.
-Use ceiling-mounted hooks for bikes and kayaks to free up wall space.
-Group accessories into labeled clear bins on shelves so family members can find and return gear without creating clutter.
-Optimize your arrangement each season to keep frequently used items at easy reach.
+Mount heavy items on wall racks anchored into studs, and use ceiling-mounted hooks for bikes and kayaks to free up wall space.
+Group accessories into labeled bins on shelves so family members can find and return gear without creating clutter.

 How should fishing rods be stored?

 Store fishing rods horizontally on padded wall brackets or vertically in a rod rack, away from areas where they could be knocked over.
-Loosen the drag on reels before storage to prevent spring fatigue.
-Wipe down guides and clean reels before hanging them away for the off-season.
+Loosen the drag on reels before storage to prevent spring fatigue, and wipe down guides and clean reels before hanging them away for the off-season.